abdeljalil-senhaji/Project-virome_human_apes/README.md

 This is a set of simple scripts for metagenomic analysis from miseq data to obtain analyzable results.

-lansh by slurm compute clusters.
+Lansh by slurm compute clusters.

 This scripts can currently be run using either